haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

   python ./scripts/passive_from_active.py 4I1B_clean.pdb  72,73,74,75,81,83,84,89,90,92,94,96,97,98,115,116,117
 </a>

-The combination of the NMR-identified residues and their surface neighbours generate with the above command will be used to define a loose epitope.
+The NMR-identified residues and their surface neighbours generated with the above command can be used to define ambiguous interactions restraints, either using the NMR identified residues as active in HADDOCK, or combining those with the surface neighbors and use this combination as passive only.
-The combined list of residues can be found in the `restraints/antigen-NMR-epitope.act-pass` file.
-Note in this file the empty first line.
+The corresponding files can be found in the `restraints/antigen-NMR-epitope.act-pass` and `restraints/antigen-NMR-epitope.pass`files.
+Note in the second file the empty first line.
 The file consists of two lines, with the first one defining the `active` residues and the second line the `passive` ones.
-We will use late this file to generate the ambiguous distance restraints for HADDOCK.
+We will use later these files to generate the ambiguous distance restraints for HADDOCK.

 In general it is better to be too generous rather than too strict in the definition of passive residues.